purplebase/purplebase/README.md

 # purplebase

-Idiomatic nostr client written in Dart.
+A high level, domain-centric nostr client written in Dart.

-## Features

- - Relay pool with automatic reconnection
- - Event verification in isolate